Join us at for Public Open House

 The Station plan addresses both short and long-term objectives for the City including flexible housing options that can accommodate market demands and a portion of forecast growth.
 This website provides general information on housing and commercial areas proposed for the development.

-The Station is located in the southwest portion of the City and is bound by:
+The Station is located in the SE area of the City and is bound by:

-- The future extension of 85 Avenue to the north (also known as Equestrian Avenue);
+- The future extension of 85 Avenue to the north;

 - Northern Lights Drive (72 Street) to the east;

-- Alaska Road North and the Alaska Highway (Highway 97) to the south-west;
+- The Alaska Highway (Highway 97) to the south-west;

 Fort St. John, Planning for the Future